cornerstonejs/cornerstoneTools/docs/latest/tool-mixins/index.md

 # Tool Mixins

-Tool Mixins are ways to construct tools via composition using reusable components.
-In a mixin may include a set of methods which are applied to the class upon instantiation.
+Tool Mixins provide a way to construct tools via composition using reusable components.
+A mixin may include a set of methods which are applied to the class upon instantiation.
 You can register a mixin by its name in your tool without needing to import it (as this is dealt with inside `BaseTool`).
 For example:

 ```js
 export default class FreehandRoiSculptorTool extends BaseTool {